CarrieMorar/FHELegalConsultation/README.md

 **Reporting Security Issues:**

-If you discover a security vulnerability, please email: security@anonymous-legal.example.com

-**Do NOT** open a public GitHub issue for security vulnerabilities.
+If you discover a security vulnerability, please open a GitHub issue or contact the development team.

 **Security Features:**
 - ✅ Audited smart contract code